martenframework/marten/docs/versioned_docs/version-0.1/templates/introduction.md

 </html>
 ```

 Here the base template defines two blocks by using the [`block`](./reference/tags#block) template tag.
-Using this tag essentially makes it possible for any child templates to "overridde" the content of these blocks.
+Using this tag essentially makes it possible for any child templates to "override" the content of these blocks.

 :::tip
-Note that it is possible to specify the name of the block being closed in the `endblock` tag to improve readibility.
+Note that it is possible to specify the name of the block being closed in the `endblock` tag to improve readability.
 For example:

 ```html
 {% block title %}